jvandemo/angular-growl-notifications/readme.md

 </ul>
 ```

-This allows you to create virtually any markup you could possible think of.
+This allows you to create virtually any markup you could possibly think of.

 ## The growlNotificationsProvider